This is a guide covering the fisheye lens.

 Originally designed and developed by physicist Robert W. Wood this lens was designed as an experiment to figure out how the world would appear from the perspective of fish underwater.

-But barring for a very limited few applications this lens did not generate too much of an interest among photographers.
+But barring a very limited few applications this lens did not generate too much interest among photographers.

 These limited uses included meteorology or the study of cloud formations a reason why sometimes these lenses were also referred to as ‘whole-sky lenses’.

 That was until the 1960’s when this lens started to be in demand and mass production began.